 But, it always seems that the fundraisers come at a busy time of the year.
 And require YOU to dig out the extra funds out of your pocket.

 So rather than write the check before the sales get started, I have a few tips that will ease the pain.

 Review all sales materials

-I know it’s not the fun to read everything.
+I know it’s not fun to read everything.
 But sit down after the kiddos are asleep and review all the materials.
 Companies who support school fundraisers often have sample sales scripts attached.
 Ideas about how to market the products.
 And even flyers or posters that showcase what your kids need to sell.

-So scan through the materials and see if someone already did part of your marketing.
+Scan through the materials and see if someone already did part of your marketing.
 Get a folder with several pockets and start organizing.

 Create a plan

 Before any of my groups start a sale, I always suggest that they draft a plan.
 Why?
 Because it’s good to think big picture and tackle the project with a written plan.
 Think about how long you have to sell.
 What methods tend to work best in your friends and family circle – ie. social media vs. telephone?
 How can you get your kids involved?
 What do they need help with?

 The best businesses in the world create plans.
 And even though it doesn’t always go according to plan, it’s good to come up with a basic plan.